Strategic planning is more than just a long staff meeting.

 Consider using an external strategic planning facilitator for other important meetings such as project debriefs, incident reviews, evaluations sessions, change implementation programs, employee forums, community or customer consultations and leadership programs.

-…And Call us on 03-9859 3924 to discuss how we can help make your next strategic planning workshop your most effective yet!Ideas anyone?
+…And Call us on 03-9859 3924 to discuss how we can help make your next strategic planning workshop your most effective yet!Does this help or do you have a problem with this?